akuakorkor/PDM-TERM-DEPOSIT/README.md

 ## Project Overview

+Marketing to potential clients is vital for banking success.
+Banks often use channels like social media, customer service, and strategic partnerships to connect with customers.
+But how can they target specific demographics more accurately?
+Machine learning transforms this process by leveraging data and analytics to predict which clients are most likely to subscribe to financial products.

 This project aims to predict whether a client will subscribe to a term deposit based on a set of features from a banking institution’s marketing campaign dataset.
 By building a predictive model, the objective is to provide actionable insights that can help optimize future campaigns.

 ## Objectives